bolero-MURAKAMI/Sprout/docs/_sources/libs/array/array/empty.txt

 Returns
 ========================================

-| true if the array size is 0, false otherwise.
+| true if the string size is 0, false otherwise.

 Examples
 ========================================